 Check out wedding photographers online and get some ideas about the different wedding styles before you talk to any photographers.

-But they will also be able to guide you on the best styles once they’ve had a chat to you and understand exactly what you want from your phtotos.
+But they will also be able to guide you on the best styles once they’ve had a chat to you and understand exactly what you want from your photos.

 They are a friendly bunch and love a wedding chat.

-While chatting with wedding photographers, here are some things to think about and ask.
+While chatting with wedding photographers, here are some things to consider and ask.